A Semidefinite Relaxation for Sums of Heterogeneous Quadratic Forms on the Stiefel Manifold: Related work

 Recent works have also studied convex relaxations of PCA and other low-rank subspace problems that seek to bound the eigenvalues of a single matrix \cite{vu2013fantope,Morgenstern2019, won2021orthogonalSiamJMAA}, rather than the sum of multiple matrices as in our setting.
-The works in \cite{boumal_nips2016, Pumir2018SmoothedAO} prove global convergence of nonconvex Burer–Monteiro factorization \cite{burer2003nonlinear} approaches to solve low-rank semidefinite programs without orthogonality constraints.
-Other works have studied optimizers of the nonconvex problem, like those in \cite{breloyMMStiefel2021,breloyRobustCovarianceHetero2016,SunBreloy2016,BreloyClutterSubspace2015,hong2021heppcat}, using minorize-maximize or Riemannian gradient ascent algorithms, which do not come with optimality guarantees.
+The works in \cite{boumal_nips2016, Pumir2018SmoothedAO} {show that nonconvex Burer–Monteiro factorizations \cite{burer2003nonlinear}, which solve low-rank SDPs without orthogonality constraints, have no spurious local minima and that approximate second-order stationary points are approximate global optima.} Other works have studied algorithms to optimize the nonconvex problem, like those in \cite{breloyMMStiefel2021,breloyRobustCovarianceHetero2016,SunBreloy2016,BreloyClutterSubspace2015,hong2021heppcat}, using minorize-maximize or Riemannian gradient ascent algorithms, which do not come with {global} optimality guarantees.
 Our problem also has interesting connections to approximate joint diagonalization (AJD), which is well-studied and often applied to blind source separation or independent component analysis (ICA) problems \cite{theis_ica_jd, bouchard_malick_congedo2018, kleinsteuber_shen_2013, afsari_jd2008, Shi2011}.
 See \cref{appendix:related} of the supplement for further details.